callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/01-prologue.markdown

 ## How do you read this?
 This book is split into different chapters, covering different problems and solutions of the FOSS-community.
 You are free to read them in non-chronological order, but I strongly recommend to read them in order.
+This book is also split into 3 different writing types and subjects, they are:
+- FOSS
+- Politics
+- Philosophy

 ## Get started
 So, have you decided to read this book?
 Are you ready to explore different